PeterStano/ReviewOfSpinQubits/README.txt

 1. The preferred way is to create a git pull request directly on the text file which contains the wrong entry:
- - locate the Table-X-Y.txt file containing the error in the github directory "latestVersion"
+ - locate the Table-X-Y.txt file containing the error in the GitHub directory "reviewSources"
  - edit the file, correcting the error
- - create a new Pull request in github, explaining why a change is needed in the Pull request Comment.
+ - create a new Pull request in GitHub, explaining why a change is needed in the Pull request Comment.

 2. The alternative way is to send an email to the corresponding author identifying the coordinates (table number, subtable number, table row, table column) of the wrong entry and explaining what and why needs a change.
 For example: